 Structure is a way of describing how something is put together.
 Everything has structure, from a tree: roots, trunk branches, leaves, to a house: foundations, walls, roof.
 Every romantic Hollywood movie you’ve seen follows a structure: boy meets girl, boy loses girl, boy gets girl again.
 In films, this is known as rising action, climax and denouement.
 All styles of music have structure too.
 If you listen to ‘You Can’t Hurry Love’ By Diana Ross & The Supremes followed by ‘Yeah’ by Usher, you’ll notice that although almost four decades separate the songs, they both use the same, familiar structure.
 If you’d like to learn more about singing and songwriting we can help.
 We teach both Singing and Singing and Songwriting in LA and London.
+Plus, get 25% off LA courses by signing up before our latest offer ends on 15th June with code: LA25.

 Each song begins with a short introduction, and then a verse quickly followed by a chorus and so on.
 We in the audience are not aware of this manipulation, but every songwriter/arranger/producer is conscious of the construction of a song, and its structure should be apparent to anyone involved in making music on first hearing.